 Enclosed Porch Catio

 Transform a porch into a catio, offering shade and shelter.
 It’s a great way to maximize existing space while providing your cats with a cozy hideaway.
+If you want to keep yourself cool on outdoor adventures, explore some creative camp shade ideas.

 Sky-High Perches